 7. More windows

 Not everyone is lucky enough to own a house with an expansive yard.
 Thus, finding alternatives to bring the outdoors in is essential.
-Increasing the number and size of windows is one of the best alternatives in bringing the outdoors in.
+Increasing the number and size of windows is one of the best alternatives for bringing the outdoors in.
 More and more people are doing away with traditional doors, windows, and, when possible, entire walls in favor of oversized glass windows/doors.
 Skylights and floor-to-ceiling windows also give the same outcome.
 The goal is to have unobstructed views of the outside environment from every room in the house.
 This trend is a big hit in big cities with pristine weather, especially among the affluent population.

 8. Spa-like bathrooms

 Multiple bathrooms offer a flexible and favorable environment, especially in big households.
 The bathroom is the only private place many people can use to decompress without being disturbed.
 Managing a household is tough.
 No matter how much you love your family or children, if you don’t rest you’ll get burned out.
-Rest, even for a few minutes, does wonders to the body and mind.
+Rest, even for a few minutes, does wonders for the body and mind.

 A beautiful private bathroom can be your saving grace.
 Also, with travel restrictions and many spas and wellness centers closing it is hard to get an appointment anytime you want some alone time.
 However, having a luxurious bathroom at home solves this problem.
 This is why many people are remodeling their bathrooms.
-Luxury means different things for different people.
+Luxury means different things to different people.
 Thus, customize your bathroom to suit your needs.

 Landscaping is a great way to define outdoor spaces.
 Defined outdoor borders also make it easy to change flowers and plants depending on the season.
 Additionally, they direct movement around the yard and make the environment colorful.
 They also make it easy to blend natural materials like wood and stones into the landscape.